6 Conclusions, applications, and perspectives

 6.3.1 Mesoscale modeling

-As we have shown in @#sec-chapter-mesoscale, one of the biggest challenge currently addressed by physiologist and biophysicists working on muscle contraction is the understanding of the regulation mechanisms of contraction that involves the structural proteins connecting contractile units together.
+As we have shown in @#sec-chapter-mesoscale, one of the biggest challenge currently addressed by physiologist and biophysicists working on muscle contraction is the understanding of the regulation mechanisms of contraction that involves the proteins connecting contractile units together.

-A possible next step for that project is to devformulate a homogenized model law of the mesoscale contractile unit network by considering appropriate continuum limits in the direction of the fiber.
+A possible next step for that project is to formulate a homogenized model law of the mesoscale contractile unit network by considering appropriate continuum limits in the direction of the fiber.
 The ensuing equations characterizing the level of deformation and the corresponding force will be coupled to the continuum mechanics balance laws within the framework presented in Chapter 2.
 We will develop the numerical methods to implement the new multiscale contraction model in the existing heart simulation framework developed over the past years with the MΞDISIM Inria team.

 6.3.2 Tissue engineering

 A project we intend to pursue consists in determining the effects of the mesoscale structure on the mechanical output of bioprinted tissue.
 Bioprinting technologies have made tremendous progress in the past decade, to the point where it becomes feasible to test treatments on bioprinted samples and repair injured tissue (Ma et al. 2023).
-When addressing the issue of modeling muscle contraction at the mesoscale, using bioprinted tissue presents several against classical approaches based on dissected tissues:
+When addressing the issue of modeling muscle contraction at the mesoscale, using bioprinted tissue presents several against classical approaches based on dissected animal tissues:

 • Cells can be grown within a few days from standardized cell lines, which is simpler that using actual animal models.